Bingo (British version): Mechanised cash

-Assigning colors to numbers helps differentiate between similar numbers, such as 17 and 70, which can be easily confused.
+Assigning colours to numbers helps differentiate between similar numbers, such as 17 and 70, which can be easily confused.
 For instance, 17 is represented as 'red 17' and 70 as 'white 70.'
-This simplifies the calling process, as the automated voice does not need to spell out the numbers but can simply announce the color and number combination, allowing for faster calls (usually around 1.5 seconds per number).
+This simplifies the calling process, as the automated voice does not need to spell out the numbers but can simply announce the colour and number combination, allowing for faster calls (usually around 1.5 seconds per number).

 In most UK bingo clubs, including Club 3000 Bingo and Mecca Bingo clubs, mechanised cash bingo is played on plastic boards with small windows that cover the numbers as they are called.
 At Mecca Bingo clubs, bingo cards are integrated into the tabletops, and numbers are covered using small plastic chips.